clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Complete the following:

-#. ssh into the CNCI (user: supernova with password supernova).
+#. ssh into the CNCI (user: UPDATE with password UPDATE).
 #.
 Run the following command::

-        systemctl status cnci-agent -l
+    $ systemctl status cnci-agent -l

    * Check that the agent is running.
    * Ensure that it is connecting to the correct scheduler address.
-   * Check that its UUID matches the controller generated UUID for the CNCI.
+   * Check that its UUID matches the controller-generated UUID for the CNCI.

 #.
 If the cnci-agent failed to start, run the command below to determine the reason::

-    journalctl -b
+    $ journalctl -b

 Once instances are created: